Sums-of-Products/gibby/README.md

 # Gibby

-**Gibby** is an MCMC algorithm that samples directed acyclic graphs (DAGs) from the posterior distribution.
+**Gibby** is an highly optimized MCMC algorithm that samples directed acyclic graphs (DAGs) from the posterior distribution.

 ## Algorithm